KeranYang/numaflow/docs/APIs.md

 </td>
 <td>
 <p>
-URL to connect to NATS cluster, multiple urls could be separated by comma.
+URL to connect to Nats cluster, multiple urls could be separated by comma.
 </p>
 </td>